Kirill-Bugaev/noxkvm/README.md

 B: MSC=10
 B: LED=1f
 ```
-We are interested in `Handlers=sysrq kbd event16 leds` entry, more precisely in `event16`.
+We are interesting in `Handlers=sysrq kbd event16 leds` entry, more precisely in `event16`.
 It is keyboard handler (on your system it is possibly different) which we will use as input
 device.
 Run `getkeys.lua` again specifying found handler
 ```shell